Ratimon/haskell-abstract-algeba-practice/README.md

 `T ⊂ C`

 This means that the set of transcendental numbers is a proper subset of the set of complex numbers.
 In other words, all transcendental numbers are complex numbers, but not all complex numbers are transcendental.
 The complex numbers include both transcendental numbers and algebraic numbers, which are solutions to algebraic equations.

+4. Using the formal definition of equality, show that if two finite sets have different cardinality, they cannot be equal.
+(Demonstrating this for infinite sets is a little trickier, so we skip that).

+> **Answer**